mlafeldt/docker-simianarmy/README.md

 | /simianarmy/chaos/asgtag/key | |
 | /simianarmy/chaos/asgtag/value | |

 See https://github.com/Netflix/SimianArmy/wiki/Chaos-Settings for a detailed description of the properties.
+Also, consult https://github.com/Netflix/SimianArmy/wiki/The-Chaos-Monkey-Army to learn more about the different Chaos Monkey strategies.

 ### Janitor Monkey Properties